Does your private school have a marketing plan? If not, you’re not alone.

 Over time, you can set baselines for each channel and develop more specific goals.

 There’s no such thing as a perfect private school marketing plan — you should always be refining, optimizing, and experimenting.
 By taking the time to sit down and plot out your efforts, and doing what you can with the resources you have, you’ll be much closer to meeting your goals.
-And building out your school marketing can help you on the path to Enrollment Management Maturity.
+And building out your school marketing can help you run a successful virtual admission process that will help you meet your enrollment goals and grow as a school.

 Subscribe to get more expert enrollment content sent straight to your inbox.